JurisaSan/SoundTest4/README.md

 Hearing Test Application

 This user-friendly application is specifically designed to perform hearing tests across a range of sound frequencies.
-I developed it for personal use while contemplating surgery for my right ear, and it assumes the user is wearing headphones.
+I developed it for personal use while contemplating surgery for my right ear.
+The application assumes the user is wearing headphones.

 ![screenshot](Screenshot.png)